XY-boy/EDiffSR/README.md

 Email: xiao_yi@whu.edu.cn; xy574475@gmail.com

 ## Citation
-If you find our work helpful in your research, kindly consider citing it.
-We appreciate your support！😊
+If our work contributes to your research, we would greatly appreciate your citation.
+Thank you for your support! 😊

 ```
 @ARTICLE{xiao2024ediffsr,